mmailaender/convex-better-auth-svelte/README.md

 ### Set environment variables

 Generate a secret for encryption and generating hashes.
-Use the command below if you have openssl installed, or use the button to generate a random value instead.
-Or generate your own however you like.
+Use the command below if you have openssl installed, or generate your own however you like.

 ```bash
 npx convex env set BETTER_AUTH_SECRET=$(openssl rand -base64 32)